element-foundation/construction-paper/construction-paper/Construction-Paper.md

 Why does this introduce complexity?
 In order to mint into a term that has already compounded yield, the minter must supply that accumulated yield, otherwise, the YTs would not be fungible with each other.
 They would have a different market value.

-The Element protocol is optimized for users accumulating YTs, and therefore reduces the balance of the user's principal in order to cover the accumulated yield when minting.
+The Element Protocol is optimized for users accumulating YTs, and therefore reduces the balance of the user's principal in order to cover the accumulated yield when minting.
 In this example, if a user chooses to mint on day 6, then 0.00145 BTC must be accounted for.
 As a result, 0.00145 fewer PTs are issued.
 The user's minted tokens would look as follows:

 | Input | Minted Asset |
 | -------- | -------- |